 These kinds of courses enable degree-seeking students to get an extra educational boost just before they start their Master’s degree or other post-graduate degree programmes.

-If you’re attending a degree programme in the UAE you will need to prove that your language skills are good enough to participate in the classes and understand the lectures; some schools will require Arabic, while others will require strong English skills.
+If you’re attending a degree programme in the UAE you will need to prove that your language skills are good enough to participate in the classes and understand the lectures.
 These courses will also prepare you for any of the English-language tests that universities require.

 To apply to study in the UAE, you’ll need to provide proof you have a diploma for your English proficiency.